B"H

 As Divided for a Regular Year

-For this reason, it has been said: [15] `One hour of repentance and good deeds in this world is better than the whole life of the World to Come.'
+[This is an oft-used Talmudic expression denoting the mitzvot (as in the statement, "One hour of teshuvah with good deeds in this world is better than all the life of the World to Come").

 Notes: